 Packaging engineers are constantly seeking simple, reliable, and economical solutions to their rotary processing needs.
 In some applications involving rotary or indexing tables, multiple devices must be actuated at different times during the 360° revolution.
 Examples include clamping, push rods for ejecting parts, locating devices, and air motors.
 Delivering compressed air to these devices at the proper time can be a complex problem, particularly as the number of work stations increases.

-Having a single rotating valve that can supply and control single or multiple devices at each work station is a simple solution.
+Having a single rotating valve that supplies and control single or multiple devices at each work station provides a simple solution.
 Del Packaging Solutions, Cypress, Tex., uses a rotary timing valve (RTV), manufactured by Scott Rotary Seals, Hinsdale, N. Y., in their Continuous Lid Plugging System.

 The stationary component of an RTV has the timing sequence machined into the sealing surface.
 As the rotating outlets pass through the timing sequence, flow is automatically turned on and off depending on their orientation.
 The timing pattern on the interface between the stationary and dynamic sections of the valve defines the circuit.